 Reconciliation is an accounting process that compares two sets of records to check that figures are correct and in agreement.
 Reconciliation also confirms that accounts in the general ledger are consistent, accurate, and complete.
-Core Banking uses reconciliation accounts in its accounting processes and in the product definition itself to be used as tools for monitoring the activity for a specific product or groups of products.
-These accounts are also known as self-bank accounts.
-When creating a banking product, you must choose such a
+Core Banking uses reconciliation accounts in its accounting processes and in the product definition itself as tools for monitoring the activity for a specific product or groups of products.
+When creating a banking product, you must choose a reconciliation account within the Associated Transactions tab of the banking product.
+These accounts are later used by the contracts based on those banking products when performing debit or credit transactions.
+Reconciliation accounts are also known as "self-bank accounts" or "internal bank accounts".

 To manage reconciliation accounts:

-In the main menu, expand the Core Banking Operational menu.
+In FintechOS Portal, click the main menu icon and expand the Core Banking Operational menu.

-Click Reconciliation Accounts menu item to open the Reconciliation Accounts page.
+Click Reconciliation Accounts to open the Reconciliation Accounts page.

 Creating Reconciliation Accounts